Share This Article

 May 11, 2026

-Gaeul of IVE has joined South Korea's 2026 Reading Korea campaign, giving the Ministry of Culture, Sports and Tourism a K-pop face as it tries to pull books back into everyday life this spring ahead of the April 23 launch at Starfield Library in COEX.
-According to Starship Entertainment and reporting from The Korea Herald, Gaeul will share her personal reading list and take part in a mini book talk tied to World Book Day.
-That matters because this is not a lightweight celebrity booking.
-Seoul Economic Daily reported that the ministry is pushing the campaign against a long decline in reading habits, with adults' annual reading rate dropping to 38.5 percent in the 2025 national survey.
-Korea is using idol reach to make reading feel current, public, and worth choosing again.
+Gaeul of IVE joined South Korea's 2026 Reading Korea campaign and helped front its April 23 launch at Starfield Library in COEX, giving the Ministry of Culture, Sports and Tourism a K-pop face as it tries to pull books back into everyday life.
+According to the Ministry of Culture, Sports and Tourism's launch plan, with contemporaneous coverage from Asiae and The Korea Herald, Gaeul shared her reading habits, joined a World Book Day book talk, and positioned books as a practical break from fast-scroll media.
+That matters because this was not a lightweight celebrity booking.
+Seoul Economic Daily reported that the ministry was responding to a long decline in reading habits, with adults' annual reading rate falling to 38.5 percent in the 2025 national survey.
+Korea is using idol reach to make reading feel current, public, and worth choosing again, and the COEX launch gave that policy push a visible cultural stage instead of a quiet press release.

 Reading Korea is bigger than one idol booking